microsoft/qsharp-runtime/README.md

         * **Desktop development with C++**
         * **.NET Core cross-platform development**
 2. Run [bootstrap.cmd](bootstrap.cmd) from the `Developer Command Prompt for VS 2017`.
-    * this script prepares and builds the native (C++) full-state simulator.
+    * This script prepares and builds the native (C++) full-state simulator.
-    * you only need to run it once.
+    * You only need to run it once.
 3. Open and build the [`Simulation.sln`](./Simulation.sln) solution in Visual Studio.

-The `Simulation.sln` solution does not include the full-state simulator.
-To change it you can open the `quantum-simulator.sln` solution created during bootstrap in the `src\Simulation\Native\build`.
+The `Simulation.sln` solution does not include the full-state quantum simulator.
+To change it, you can open the `quantum-simulator.sln` solution created during bootstrap in the `src\Simulation\Native\build`.
 To integrate your changes with the rest of the simulation components, you must first manually build it using the `Release` configuration.

-### MacOS/Linux ###
+### macOS/Linux ###

 To build on other platforms: